Tree preservation orders

 Go to Forestry Commission North West and West Midlands Area on the GOV.UK website for the local area office contact details.

 What can I do if I think unauthorised work to trees is taking place?

 Check to see if there is a TPO application or Conservation Area tree work notification, which are processed and referenced within the planning application system, for the area where the tree is located.

-Go to the tree preservation order list on the Lake District National Park (LDNP) website, lists all the TPOs in the LDNP planning area.
-Contact details for TPO enquires in LDNP.
+Go to our tree preservation orders list, lists all the TPOs in the Eden district planning area.

 More than one tree

 Read tree felling licence: when you need to apply on GOV.UK if you need to remove a number of trees.

 Read Tree Preservation Orders and trees in Conservation Areas on GOV.UK it explains the legislation governing Tree Preservation Orders and tree protection in conservation areas.